-Strawberry season at low-key Homestead Farm usually begins in late May and runs about three weeks, followed by cherries, blueberries, and blackberries.
+Fruit picking is only the beginning at low-key Homestead Farm.
 Kids will love ogling the goats, chickens, pigs, and sheep, and they can either ride a tractor out to the fields or enjoy a stroll (unless you’re feeling generous and want to push them in one of the wheelbarrows).
 The small market sells fresh, local honey, jam, and other treats.

 Crooked Run Orchard

 You won’t find strawberries at this produce-only farm, but there are plenty of other fruits and vegetables for picking (e.g., blackberries, plums, gooseberries, and sweet and sour cherries).
 Hear your child gasp when he or she visits one of the nature tables displaying the owners’ interesting finds throughout the year, like snake skin, animal bones, nests, dried bats or frogs, or turtle shells.